leetcode-python-java/leetcode-python-java/solutions/1001-2000/1971-find-if-path-exists-in-graph.md

 ![](../../images/graph_undirected_1.svg)

 And this graph may have multiple **connected components**.
-At first, we start from `source` vertex which belongs to one of the `connected components`.
+Initially, we start from `source` vertex which belongs to one of the `connected components`.

 ![](../../images/graph_undirected_2.png)